coach • speaker • writer • hopeful cause fighter • occasional project junkie

-Over the years, I’ve had the privilege of teaching, coaching and talking to thousands of parents all across the globe.
-Along the way, I’ve also been blessed with some amazing opportunities (most of which I never saw coming.)
-My work has been featured in the British documentary series, How to Divorce Without Screwing Up Your Kids.
-I have created and produced a children’s DVD video program about divorce, written a book for parents, have been honored with privilege of addressing the Scottish Parliament to advocate for children of divorce, helped launch a national initiative in England for separating parents and continue to be an active member of the creative team for the children’s divorce documentary SPLIT.
+Over the years, I’ve had the privilege of teaching, coaching, and talking to thousands of parents all across the globe.
+Along the way, I’ve also been blessed with some mind-blowing opportunities (most of which I never saw coming.)
+My work has been featured in the British documentary series How to Divorce Without Screwing Up Your Kids.
+I have created and produced a children’s DVD video program about divorce, written a book for parents, and have launched an online course, CoParenting with Purpose to make accessing support easier for parents.
+I've been honored with the privilege of addressing the Scottish Parliament to advocate for children of divorce, helped launch a national initiative in England for separating parents and continue to be an active member of the creative team for the children’s divorce documentary SPLIT.

 Parenting is without a doubt a labor of love.
 No matter how smart you are or how much experience you have, I believe when the SHTF, there’s a learning curve for all of us.

-My husband and I have four children together (two bonus and two bio) who in the blink of an eye have all transformed into adults and are finding their own way in the world.
+My husband and I have four children together (two bonus and two bio) who, in the blink of an eye, have all transformed into some really cool adults who are finding their own way in the world.

 IN MY OTHER LIFE…

-For more years than I care to admit, I’ve been a mash up of driving instructor, negotiator, scheduler extraordinaire, short-order cook and finder of all things lost.
-When I am not restoring order to the universe, I’m a speaker, writer, hopeless cause fighter and occasional project junkie.
+For more years than I care to admit, I’ve been a mash-up of driving instructor, negotiator, scheduler extraordinaire, short-order cook, and the finder of all things lost.
+When I am not restoring order to the universe, I’m a speaker, writer, hopeful cause-fighter, and occasional project junkie.

-A homebody at heart, I live near Houston, Texas on 5-acre plot of land, which we lovingly refer to as the “ranchette.”
-Since I am married to a man of incredible vision and skill, most every place we’ve lived has been a work in progress.
-I have literally walked out of my backdoor, returned 30 minutes later and found an entire wall missing in my kitchen.
-Life in our home is interesting to say the least.
+A homebody at heart, I live near Houston, Texas on a 5-acre plot of land, which we lovingly refer to as the “ranchette.”
+Since I am married to a man of incredible vision and skill, almost every place we’ve lived has been a work in progress.
+I have literally walked out of my backdoor, returned 30-minutes later, and found an entire wall missing in my kitchen.
+Life in our home is interesting, to say the least.